 “Any place you can imagine.
 Some like to be driven around so they can run errands.
 I once drove a couple of bulls to a hockey game.
 Boy, were they rowdy!

-“Yes, girl in the front with the Harry Potter pencil case.”
+“Yes, girl in the front with the Game of Thrones pencil case.”

 “How do you make money from that?”

 “You’d be surprised how much money animals make these days.
 Sheep, for instance, are loaded.
-They have wool coats and are always itching to go downtown and empty their wallets on useless stuff.
+They have wool coats and are always itching to go downtown to empty their pockets on useless stuff.

 “Boy with the skateboarding shirt in the back, what do you want to know?”